IABTechLab/uid2docs/api/v1/guides/operator-guide-gcp-enclave.md

 ## Upgrading

-Private operators have 30 days to update to the new version.
-In the case of a secruity patch, private operators will need to be updated in 48 hours.
-After this window, the old version will be deactivated.
+An email notification will be sent to private operators with an update window.
+After this window, the old version will be deactivated, and operators on this version will stop functioning.
-GCP private operators will recieve an email with updated cloud-init when a new version is released.
+This email will include a new cloud-init with the latest version in it.
+To upgrade you will just need to deploy this cloud-init in the same manor as your orginal operator.